 Below find links to software I recommend and a brief description of why, everything you find here is free and/or open source.
 If you like this software and it helps you, consider donating to the developer(s) so they can continue making lives better.

 Workstation OS – MX Linux

 Lightweight, based on Debian stable with full disk encryption.
-Sold me when it supported a Toshiba touch-pad out of the box that Lubuntu, CentOS and Debian standard did not.
+This distribution impressed me when it supported a Toshiba touch-pad out of the box that Lubuntu, CentOS and Debian standard did not.
 Comes with scripts that simplify installation of non-free drivers and codecs.

 Server OS – Debian

-Ports exist for almost every architecture, source code and packages for >50K programs, and works great on older systems with low RAM.
+Ports exist for almost every architecture.
+Source code and packages exist for >50K programs, and it works great on older systems with low RAM.

 Firewall OS – IPFire

-Easy to use firewall featuring hardened Linux kernel, multi-threaded IPS, Antivirus Proxy, GeoIP blocking, DNSSEC, QoS, VLANs, Dynamic DNS, and lots more.
-Unlike pfsense this is Linux based so you can do alot more.
-This site is actually running inside of a qemu vm on ipfire connected to it’s dmz.
+Easy to use firewall featuring hardened Linux kernel, multi-threaded IPS, Antivirus Proxy, GeoIP blocking and lots more.
+This site is actually running inside of a qemu vm on ipfire connected to it’s DMZ.

 Router OS – OpenWRT